Do you surround yourself with encouragers or with discouragers?

 Pick a different person every day and send them a quick email to check in with them.
 It’s not as personal as a phone call, but it is more convenient, and it’s perceived as slightly more effort than a text message.
 If you get stuck on who to send it to, start with birthdays.
 Whose birthday is it?
 Send them a quick email to let them know that you’re thinking of them.

-If you want to get fancy, try your hand at creating a special birthday “postcard” on Canva.
-You can create a template then simply take two minutes editing it with a picture of you and your friend along a custom message.
-Looks like effort (because it does take effort, though minimal) and your connection will appreciate the thought and encouragement.
+If you want to get fancy, try your hand at creating a special birthday “postcard” on platforms like Canva or Visme.
+You can create a template then simply take two minutes editing it with a picture of you and your friend along with a custom message.
+This looks like effort (because it does take effort!) and your connection will appreciate the thoughtful encouragement.

 Same as with the email, but it’s even easier to do because you probably already have your phone in your hand right now.
 Send a quick encouraging text to one of your contacts right now.
 It will literally take you longer to find their contact than to type and send the message, so just send it right now.
 What are you waiting for?!